cusitristan/SheTrainsDocs/dev_docs.md

 # Welcome to the SheTrains Developent Documentation

 ## Get Started
+To get started we'll have you clone the SheTrains repo, install dependancies and of course run the code.

 ### Clone Repo
 Press the ![code button](/docs/assets/imgs/code_button.jpg) button and clone the repo either by: